visualpharm/Lunacy/docs/index_updated.md

 # Welcome to icons user manual
-This document covers pretty much everything you need to know about how to get started and succeed with icons app and services.
+This document covers pretty much everything you need to know about how to get started and succeed with icons apps and API.

 # Why Icons8?